Professor EmeritusPh.D., University of Toronto

 Magnetic Resonance Imaging (MRI) offers a number of advantages over other imaging methods for detecting breast cancer.
 It is non-invasive and can provide exquisite high-resolution, three dimensional images which detect cancers based on changes in tissue relaxation parameters, proton density, tissue diffusion, biomechanical properties or tumour angiogenesis.
 In this context, we have developed MRI technology for a number of clinical and research applications for breast cancer patients.
-This involves novel MRI pulses sequences, multimodality imaging, mathematical reconstruction methods and novel RF systems for efficient bilateral breast screening.
+This involves novel MRI pulses sequences, multimodality imaging, mathematical reconstruction methods and novel RF systems for efficient breast screening.
 We have developed extensive technology to use MRI to guide tissue biopsy and other interventional procedures and fuse imagery from MRI and ultrasound data to give further insight in tissue biology for diagnosis and aid in minimally invasive interventions.
-A further extension of MR exploits its exquisite motion sensitivity to gain a better understanding of ultrasound biophysics as it relates to thermal therapy and for tissue elastography.
+A further extension of MR exploits its exquisite motion sensitivity tissue elastography and to allow visualization of ultrasonic fields as it relates to thermal therapy.